Updated: Jul 7

-Batteries play the same role in inverter and solar systems, namely, they provide the DC that is to be converter to AC for use by the inverter in appliances and they store energy produced from solar panels for later use.
+Batteries play the same role in inverter and solar systems, namely, they provide the DC that is to be converted to AC by the inverter for use in appliances.
+They also store energy produced from solar panels for later use.
 All batteries have essentially the same components: electrolytes, positive and negative terminals and separators integrated into 'cells'.

 These components are often differentiated based on their nature of the material from which they are made.
 The most important and definitive component of all batteries, the electrolytes, may be in liquid form as in lead acid batteries or in the semi-solid gel form.
 In the case of LIB, lithium salts dissolved in an organic solvent are used.
 Also, there may be variances with the type of electrodes or terminals.
 For LIB, the positive electrode is a metal oxide, and the electrolyte is a lithium salt in an organic solvent.
 (Water is not used as solvent as lithium reacts vigorously with water.)